 The Most Expensive Prescription Drugs in the World

 The business of developing and selling medications is a huge industry, with companies bringing in billions in revenue every year.
-Globally, sales for prescription drugs are expected to surpass $1.3 trillion in 2018.
-Pharma sales are larger than the gross domestic product of 15 countries, combined.
+Globally, sales of prescription drugs are expected to surpass $1.3 trillion in 2018.
 For some people, particularly those with rare diseases, the cost of these life-medications can be dear.
-Orphan drugs, medications designed to treat diseases experienced by only a few people, can easily cost well into the six figures.
+Orphan drugs, medications designed to treat diseases experienced by only a few people, can easily cost well into six figures.

 Some insurance companies will not cover all or a significant portion of these drugs, leaving families and affected individuals to handle the costs themselves.
 This is a significant financial burden for many and has caused a great deal of scrutiny towards the industry.